 This is a complicated issue.
 People often tell me that 12 years old is when a child can legally choose where to live.

 When I ask why they think this, the answer varies.
 Some say ‘my lawyer told me’ .
 Others report ‘it’s what my sister did’ or ‘my friends told me’.

-The Family Law Act (1975) does not specify an age for when a child can choose where to live, however there are general understandings and practises.
+The Family Law Act (1975) does not specify an age for when a child can choose where to live until they become an adult.
+However there are general understandings and practises.

-From the age of 12 years, a child’s wishes are considered – just considered.
-It is no guarantee that your 12yo child will be able to choose where to live.
+From the age of 12 years, a child’s wishes are considered.
+This Court will place some weight on the wishes of the child.
+This is especially true if they can explain the reasons behind their preference.
+However, the Court is unlikely to simply make an Order based on your child’s wishes.
+It is certainly not guarantied that your 12yo child will be able to choose where to live.

-From 14yo a child’s wishes are listened to and the court will work hard to meet the needs of the child.
+From 14yo a child’s wishes carry more weight.
+A Court expert will listen to your child and work hard to meet the needs of the child.
 Note – needs NOT wants.
 This means they will address the underlying issues of why a child is preferring one parent or household over another.
 Again, it is not a guarantee that a 14yo child can choose where to live.

-From 16yo, Courts are resistant to make an order for a child of this age unless there is great need for an Order.
-Children of this age tend to vote with their feet and honestly, this is a really, really fine line.
+From 16yo, Courts are hesitant to make an order unless there is great need or the child has younger siblings.
+Children of this age tend to vote with their feet.

 HOWEVER, if you’re not in court, you can agree to anything by consent.
-If a child of 12 wishes something to be one way and the adults allow that child to dictate, or one parent doesn’t fight the child, then the child usually gets what they want.
+If a child of 12 wishes something to be one way and the adults allow that child to choose, or one parent doesn’t fight the child’s wishes, then the child usually gets what they want.

-Children can emancipate themselves under extreme circumstances, leave home and access government payments including living away from home allowance if still at school, from the age of 14years.
+Children can emancipate themselves under extreme circumstances.
+They can leave home and access government payments including living away from home allowance if still at school, from the age of 14 years.